Temult/somner-deploy-tabbyapi/README.md

 ## 📄 License

-This project builds upon TabbyAPI and related open-source projects.
+This project builds upon [TabbyAPI](https://github.com/theroyallab/TabbyAPI) and related open-source projects.
 Please respect the licenses of all included components.

 ## 🤝 Contributing

 Contributions are welcome!
 Please submit issues and pull requests for:
 - Performance optimizations
-- Additional model format support
 - Security enhancements
 - Documentation improvements